 \subsection{Description of the model and formulation of the main results}

 We consider a family of diffusion particles on the real line which intuitively can be described as follows.
-Particles start from some set of points and move keeping the order.
-Each particle has a mass and fluctuates as a Brownian motion with diffusion rate inversely proportional to their mass.
-Particles move independently up to the moment of collision with other particles.
-When some particles collide their masses are added and they form a cluster (a set of particles occupying the same position) that fluctuates also as a Brownian particle with the corresponding diffusion rate.
-Each particle in a cluster immediately experiences a drift force defined by some interaction potential which makes it leave the cluster.
+Particles start from a set of points and move keeping their order.
+When particles collide, they coalesce and form clusters (sets of particles occupying the same positions).
+We assume that each particle has an ``infinitesimal'' mass and the mass of every cluster equals the total mass of its particles.
+All clusters fluctuate independently of each other until the moment of collision as Brownian motions with diffusion rates inversely proportional to their masses.
+Forming a cluster, particles immediately experience a drift force defined by an interaction potential which makes particles leave the cluster.

 Let us assume that the total mass of the system is finite.
 This assumption is needed to overcome some additional difficulties which can occur considering systems of infinite total muss.
-Moreover, we will for simplicity assume that the total mass equals one.
+Moreover, we will assume that the total mass equals one for simplicity.
 The case of any finite total muss of the system can be obtained by the rescaling of the considered model.
-Next we describe the dynamics more precisely.
-Let every particle in the system be labeled by points $u \in (0,1)$ and its position at time $t\geq 0$ be denoted by $X(u,t)$.
+Next, we describe the dynamics more precisely.
+Let every particle in the system be labeled by a point $u$ from $[0,1]$ and its position at time $t\geq 0$ be denoted by $X(u,t)$.
 Since particles keep their order, we assume that $X(u,t)\leq X(v,t)$ for all $u<v$ and $t$.
-Each particle $u$ has a mass $m(u,t)$ at time $t$ that is equal to the length of its cluster
+Denote the cluster containing particle $u$ by

-(the set of particles occupying with particle $u$ the same position).
-According to our requirements, for every $u$ the process $X(u,\cdot )$ has to be a continuous semimartingale with the quadratic variation whose derivative equals $ \frac{1}{ m(u,t) }$ at time $t$, that is,
+We define the mass $m(u,t)$ of the cluster $\pi(u,t)$ at time $t$ as its length.
+For convenience, we will also call $m(u,t)$ the mass of particle $u$ at time $t$.
+According to our requirements, for every $u$ the process $X(u,\cdot )$ has to be a continuous semimartingale with quadratic variation whose derivative equals $ \frac{1}{ m(u,t) }$ at time $t$, that is,

-Since we have assumed that particles move independently up to their collision, it would be reasonable to require that $X(u,t)$ and $X(v,t)$ are independent up to meeting.
-The problem is that the processes always depend on each other via the mass.
-So, we replace the condition of independence by zero covariance\footnote{If particles would not change their diffusion rate then this condition would be equivalent to the independent motion of particles at the time when they occupy distinct positions}
+Since we have assumed that particles move independently up to their collision, it would be reasonable to require that $X(u,t)$ and $X(v,t)$ are independent up to the meeting.
+The problem is that the processes always depend on each other via the mass of their clusters.
+Therefore, we replace the condition of independence by zero covariance\footnote{If particles would not change their diffusion rate then this condition would be equivalent to the independent motion of particles at the time when they occupy distinct positions.}